News from Nowhere (Air Supply album)

-News from Nowhere is the 13th studio album by British/Australian soft rock duo Air Supply released in 1995.
+News from Nowhere is the thirteenth studio album by British/Australian soft rock duo Air Supply, released in 1995.
 The album marks a turn for the band from pop to more adult-oriented themes.
 The single "Someone" reached #60 in US Adult Contemporary charts.
 The interpretation of the song "Unchained Melody" and single "Always" both have become favourites in the band's repertoire.

 Reception

 AllMusic's Stephen Thomas Erlewine felt it was a "carefully crafted piece of adult contemporary pop, but it lacks memorable songs and suffers from several uninspired performances."